 |Uptime||Downtime per year|

-Multicast is the protocol which allow nodes inside to a cluster to communicate without knowing each other.
+Clustering and JBoss Support clustering with a built-in configuration ⇒ all configuration Can also be integrated to an external balancer A cluster is defined by Multicast Address Multicast Post Name Multicast is the protocol which allows nodes inside to a cluster to communicate without knowing each other.
 You can think of multicast of a radio or a TV channel, only those who are tuned received the information.
-Communication between nodes is provided by JGroups, which is library for multicast communication.
+Communication between nodes is provided by JGroups, which is a library for multicast communication.

 |All JBoss clustering services are built on top of JGroups|

-|You need to bind the servers to different address or else one of the JBoss instances won’t start. jboss.messaging.ServerPeerID has a unique value for each instances, this is required for JMS clustering services.|
+|You need to bind the servers to different addresses or else one of the JBoss instances won’t start.
+JBoss.messaging.ServerPeerID has a unique value for each instance, this is required for JMS clustering services.|

-For indepth understanding on JBoss click on:
+For an in-depth understanding on JBoss click on: